Picture the Process!

 - Prewriting, or brainstorming, includes activities such as creating a story web with ideas related to a main topic.

 - Writing drafts, where the author pieces thoughts together into a story with characters and a plot.
 There are often multiple rounds of drafts.

 - Feedback involves sharing a complete draft with someone else who offers suggestions on what's good, bad, or confusing about the story.

 - Rewriting, when the author incorporates the feedback.

 - Proofreading, when the writer perfects grammar, punctuation, and fixes spelling mistakes.

-- Publishing - the last step, when the final story is ready to be shared with everyone.
+- Publishing is the last step, when the final story is ready to be shared with everyone.

-Distribute copies of the Timeline graphic organizer.
+Step 4: Distribute copies of the Timeline graphic organizer.
 In the rows on the left hand side, have students list the six steps in the writing process as discussed.
-On the right, have them add notes about how Blue Balliet worked during each phase.
+On the right, have them add notes about how Blue Balliett worked during each phase.
 For example, for "Writing Drafts," students' notes on the right might include:

-Now that students have a good idea of the process of writing a mystery like Chasing Vermeer, they can write their own!
-Use these online steps from Writing with Writers: Mystery Writing to guide them:
+Step 5: Now that students have a good idea of the process of writing a mystery like Chasing Vermeer, they can write their own!
+Use these online steps from Writing With Writers: Mystery Writing to guide them: